ImmunityBio, Inc. (IBRX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, April 14, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against ImmunityBio, Inc. ("ImmunityBio" or the "Company") (NASDAQ: IBRX).
+LOS ANGELES, April 21, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to ImmunityBio, Inc. ("ImmunityBio" or the "Company") (NASDAQ: IBRX) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR IMMUNITYBIO INVESTMENTS, CLICK HERE BEFORE MAY 26, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?